mzpqnxow/generate-wireguard-allowed-qr/README.md

 ## Usage

-Given a list of dotted-quad and CIDR notation IPv4 networks on the command-line, generate the inverse in the format WireGuard prefers.
+Given a list of dotted-quad and CIDR notation IPv4 networks on the command-line, generate the inverse in the format WireGuard® prefers.
 Optionally, produce a QR code on the terminal screen that scan be easily scanned into mobile devices

-This was written to create an "Allowed IPs" list for the WireGuard mobile app to allow granular tunnel bypass.
-WireGuard currently doesn't allow you to supply an "Excluded IPs" option, so you have to invert the networks that you want to bypass the tunnel.
+This was written to create an "Allowed IPs" list for the WireGuard® mobile app to allow granular tunnel bypass.
+WireGuard® currently doesn't allow you to supply an "Excluded IPs" option, so you have to invert the networks that you want to bypass the tunnel.
 This overengineered app will do that for you.
 One very convenient feature is printing a QR code so that the Allowed IPs list will be easy to copy to a mobile device

 ## Help Output